pharaox/travelers/README.md

 To ensure that important vanilla mechanics are not negatively affected, wandering and adventuring characters, as well those in an army are still able to teleport.
 Characters will also not interrupt any ongoing vanilla travel except in cases they would previously have teleported.

 The character home and therefore their travel destination is always the realm capital of a landed character who acts as *receiver*.
 This may be their jailor (if they are imprisoned), the character itself (if they are landed), or else their warden (if they are a hostage), host (if they are a guest), or liege (if they are a courtier).
 In some situations, another character, usually residing at the travel origin may act as *sender*.
 If the player is either a sender or a receiver, they will get a message informing them about the departure or arrival.
+These messages can be enabled or disabled via the **Travel Messages** game rule.

 ### Core Travel Mechanics